 \subsection{Setting up the model}

 In this subsection, we give the basic idea of the approach that we are going to follow.
-Arguing as Lau--Tenenbaum--Wu in \cite{Tenenbaum} in the proof of lemma 3.1, with a little change in the variables, we consider the $x_i \in ]X_{\ell -1},X_{\ell}]$, we take
+Arguing as Lau--Tenenbaum--Wu in \cite{Tenenbaum} in the proof of lemma 3.1, with a little change in the variables, let $x_i \in ]X_{\ell -1},X_{\ell}]$, we take

-Let $J$ be minimal under the constraint $y_j \geqslant X_{\ell}$ which means $J_{\ell}=J:=\lceil K \ell^{K} \log 2 \rceil \ll ~\ell^{K}$.
+Let $J$ be minimal under the constraint $y_J \geqslant X_{\ell}$ which means $J_{\ell}=J:=\lceil K \ell^{K} \log 2 \rceil \ll ~\ell^{K}$.
 Note that $\ell^{K} =\frac{1}{\log 2} \log_2 X_{\ell} \asymp \log_2 x_i\asymp \log_2 y_j $ for any $x_i \in ]X_{\ell -1},X_{\ell}]$ and~$~1\leqslant~ j\leqslant ~J$. \\ We start by splitting $M_f(x_i)$ according to the size of the largest prime factor $P(n)$ of $n$.
 Let We have

 with

 where

 and